 - Paid advertising: If your thrift store has the revenue to spare, you may consider paid advertising, such as Google Ads or Facebook Ads.

-- Email and SMS: Email and SMS marketing allows you to target individuals who have previously engaged with your thrift store, whether they’ve purchased products from your store or donated some of their items.
-Send emails and texts about new discounts, promotions, or inventory drops to generate excitement and get customers in the door.
+- Email and SMS: Email and SMS marketing allow you to target individuals who have previously engaged with your thrift store, whether they’ve purchased products from your store or donated items.
+Send emails and texts about new discounts, promotions, or inventory drops to generate excitement and attract customers.

-Additionally, don’t miss out on using your grand opening as a marketing tool.
-Give away promotional items to entice people to attend, such as discount coupons or branded merchandise.
-Make sure to promote your grand opening several weeks in advance to ensure a good customer turnout.
+Additionally, use your grand opening as a marketing tool.
+Give away promotional items, such as discount coupons or branded merchandise, to entice people to attend.
+Promote your grand opening several weeks in advance to ensure a good customer turnout.

 Additional Thrift Shop Opening Resources